 “Fat grafting seems to reduce the radiation-induced complications in implants,” said the study authors, who were led by Dr. Salgarello Marzja of University Hospital “A. Gemelli” in Rome.

 Because of an increased risk of complications, women who have undergone radiation therapy are usually not considered for reconstruction using breast implants.

 During a three-year period, the doctors used the experimental technique in sixteen patients who underwent surgery and radiation therapy for breast cancer.

-Eleven women had mastectomy, while five women had lumpectomy or another type of breast-conserving surgery.
+Eleven women had a mastectomy, while five women had a lumpectomy or another type of breast-conserving surgery.
 Their reconstruction began at least three to six months after radiation therapy was completed.

 In fat grafting, the fat was removed with liposuction and then injected into the radiation-treated area, providing a bed of healthy tissue in the chest wall or remaining breast.